You can walk and can handle going up a few stairs.

 Cory: What were your travels, like before having kids and what adventures were you able to go on before having kids?
 How did that process change once you had a child with a disability?

 Julie: My love of travel came from my mum and dad.
 They took me travelling to Europe for six months when I was nine years of age.
 This was was at a time when people weren’t really leaving their jobs and becoming nomadic travellers.
 Travelling all around Europe, in Egypt and Scandinavia and all those countries really cemented my love for travel which always made me want to do the same with my kids.
 By working in the travel industry, I was very privileged as we had access to very cheap airfares or free trips, which was fantastic.
 So my husband and I would fly to Europe for three weeks and we would just grab a car and we would just stop here, there and everywhere on a whim.
 It was all very fast-paced.

 I think one of the advantages of having Braeden in our life has forced us to slow down.
-I certainly appreciate everything so much more.
-I don’t take travel for granted, I realise that is a privilege.
-I think after COVID more people will understand that travel really is a privilege.
+I certainly appreciate everything so much more and I don’t take travel for granted, I realise that this is a privilege.
+After COVID, I think more people will understand that travel really is a privilege.
 If you’ve had something taken away from you or are unsure about how you’ll do it, which is how I felt when Braeden was born, really makes you appreciate every moment of travelling.
 We definitely travel slower, we research a lot more, we still try and have spontaneity in our travels.
 But we definitely find planning and research makes smoother travels.

 Cory: I would love to talk more about your son’s disability.
 When your son was diagnosed with cerebral palsy, what was that like for you and your husband?
 How did you eventually get to the point where you accepted it and decided to show him as much of the world as possible?
 I mean, you guys look like rock star parents now.